opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         company: Shareitt
       active: "true"
     - talk:
+        id: talk21_12
+        title: "What projects do you need to develop to become a JavaScript developer? "
+        description: The best teacher is a real-life experience in which we'll walk through the applications of our favorite language that provide unique knowledge and "rock" us as specialists.
+      speaker:
+        bio: "Engineer with more than 17 years of experience in IT.
+For the last 10 years I have been working in EPAM company.
+Main areas of my professional interest are - javascript based technologies, frontend and backend architecture, mobile development, web development, IoT and hardware development, TDD, CI/CD, DevOps, Databases etc. Open source
+          contributor: author and maintainer of popular copy/paste detector named jscpd."
+        city: Kyiv
+        name: Andrey Kucherenko
+        socialLinks:
+          - src: ""
+            icon: icon-github
+        country: Ukraine
+        title: Chief Software Engineer
+        id: andrey_kucherenko
+        image: /uploads/andrey-kucherenko-cropped.jpg
+        company: EPAM Systems
+      active: "true"
+    - talk:
         id: talk21_06
         title: Worker Threads vs C ++ Addons (part 2)
         description: There are so many ways to handle CPU-bound tasks with Node.js -